 Figure 9.
 Image of the standardized imaging box that the thermal camera and microcontroller will be coupled with.
+Imaging box will help to provide consistent thermal images.

 Figure 10.
 Screenshot of our mobile application interface.
 Images from the MLX90640 will be coming here.
+Extracted data can then be stored in a database after analysis.